HTA Stage 1 guidance notes

 Using all of the headings (in the order presented) and guidance below, please use this section to clearly explain your proposed research.
 As this is the main part of your application which will be considered by the reviewing committee you should ensure that the information is accurate, succinct and clearly laid out.
 The overall amount of information that you can provide at this stage is limited to 4 pages.

 The NIHR expects appropriate and relevant involvement of patients/ service users, carers and the public and other key stakeholders in the research it supports.
 It is essential to set out your plans to involve patients/ service users, carers and the public in the Stage 1 application.
 Your involvement plans will be assessed by the funding committee including patient and public/ service users, carers members.

-Information and resources to assist you can be found on the INVOLVE website (a detailed definition of patient and public involvement in research, briefing notes for researchers on how to involve patients/service users and the public , and an involvement cost calculator and budgeting guide).
+Information and resources to assist you can be found on the NIHR website including briefing notes for researchers on how to involve patients/service users, carers and the public, including definition of involvement and engagement and participation; and payment guidance for researchers and professionals with information on budgeting for involvement.

 In the Research Plan section it is important that you identify all stakeholders who are relevant to your research proposal.
 For each stakeholder group you need to be clear about how they benefit from your proposed research and, where appropriate, how they have been involved in the development of the application, as well as the plans for their involvement in the proposed research.